Prepare for Closing

 Inspections should include an evaluation of the following:

-The inspectors report will not include a recommendation as to whether you should buy the house, nor will it evaluate the purchase price.
+The inspection report will not include a recommendation as to whether you should buy the house, nor will it evaluate the purchase price.
 If major flaws are uncovered, it should give you some idea of what the repair or replacement costs.
 A reputable home inspector will never offer to perform needed repairs and should not refer you to a contractor to perform such repairs.

 An inspection report may serve the following purposes: